 “On the day in August 1914, war was declared, they were living in Shotton and when they heard the parade, some of the boys rushed in to see their Father William, saying,

 ” If we don’t go now Pa, we would miss it!”.
-A friend, Ted Titley* was staying with them and he said that he would go too, as he wanted to be with the boys.
+A friend from Staffordshire, Ted Titley was staying with them and he said that he would go too, as he wanted to be with the boys.
 They joined up and they had consecutive regimental numbers.

 Edgar and Douglas went over the top on that fateful day, 7th August 1915.
 Their brother Rowland, a Quartermaster, later to be promoted “in the field” to Regimental Quartermaster was in the trenches, looking after the munitions and stores.

 When the fighting was over, Rowland went to look for his brothers.
 He found Douglas who had been fatally bayoneted.
 Rowland was told that Edgar had seen him being injured, had gone to help him and was bayoneted himself and had been carried away to the Hospital Ship, (Delta), where he died and was buried the next day at sea.
-Rowland helped bury Douglas and buried him with an Officer, Captain Walter Lloyd from Gwernaffield, Mold, who had died beside Douglas.
+Rowland helped bury Douglas and buried him with an Officer, Captain Walter Lloyd from the Plas Hafod near Mold, who had died beside Douglas.
 Rowland wrapped them up and buried them together.
-Captain Lloyd’s name is not on the Mold War Memorial.
+Captain Lloyd’s name is on a memorial in Gwernaffield Church.
 When their bodies were recovered to be re-interred, they were buried near to each other.
 Douglas and Edgar died on the same day.
-Percy survived and the family do not know his role in the events of that day.
-(This family story was told to me by their Niece, Mary Moore) .

-Both brothers are commemorated on a family grave in St. Deniol’s Churchyard, Hawarden (North Extension West Side G 19). and recorded on the Imperial War Museum- Memorials Project Website – North extension (1912/13) – St Deiniol Churchyard – Description – White marble cross on a three stepped base with double kerbs.
+Both brothers are commemorated on a family grave in St. Deniol’s Churchyard, Hawarden (North Extension West Side G 19).
+Description – White marble cross on a three stepped base with double kerbs.
 Flat marble base inside kerbs.
 Lead lettering.
+The inscription lists a number of family members and includes ..

-Sacred to the memory of/ Lce Corpls DUGLAS (sic) & EDGAR ROGERS/ aged 24 and 23 years/ 8th Batt R.W.F./ who fell in Action at the Dardanelles/ August 7th 1915/ “Fight the good fight”/ R.I.P.
+Sacred to the memory of Lce Corpls DUGLAS & EDGAR ROGERS aged 24 and 23 years 8th Batt R.W.F. who fell in Action at the Dardanelles August 7th 1915 “Fight the good fight” R.I.P.

-* Hospital Ship Delta – Used to transport wounded from the Dardanelles.
+Hospital Ship Delta was used to transport wounded from the Dardanelles.
 Repatriated troops to Australia.
 Known to have been at Cape Helles a few days after the first landings.
 Later scrapped in 1929.
 I have a list of the Soldiers who were on the Hospital Ship Delta 7th August 1915, List Transcribed: January – June, 2001 by Jackie Walles, New Zealand.
 Please get in touch if you want any names.

 There is an index card for Edgar in the Flintshire Roll of Honour at the County Record Office in Hawarden (WW1 Index Cards F 36 Shotton) – The regimental details above are confirmed.
 The regimental numbers of the brothers were consecutive.
 The address given was 9, Salisbury Street, Shotton, Nr.
 Chester.
 It adds that he served from 31st August 1914 and that he was Killed in Action at Gallipoli on the 7th August 1915.
 The card was signed on the 19th January 1920 by Wm.
 Rogers.
 (On the same day he signed his other son Douglas’s Card.)